In Response To Coronavirus, There Has Never Been A Better Time For Webinars And Live Streams

 WEBINARS AND LIVE STREAMS

 We’re seeing pressure mounts for major conferences to be canceled in the wake of the virus’ spread.
 All is not lost: video conferences, live streams, and webinars are invaluable ways to continue to impact workflow and allow employees the safety and comfort of working from their home office.
 Colleges, in particular, have had online options since the early 2000s, allowing students to learn at their own pace, with easier access to teachers and the ability to keep their jobs while they are in school.
-We’ve helped many of these institutions develop studios to produce quality online video coursework and webinars.
+We’ve helped many of these institutions develop production studios to produce quality online video coursework and webinars.

 Oh and guess what?
 Webinars don’t have to be boring.
 Our team specializes in producing and hosting corporate webinars that are engaging, visually entertaining, and deliver results.
 The budget for a webinar or live stream is usually a fraction of the cost of hosting an in-person conference.